Illinois Third Party Payer Audit Defense Attorneys

 Blue Cross Blue Shield of Illinois, UnitedHealthcare, Cigna, and Aetna

 Post payment audits are a fact of life in today’s health care system.
 Third party payers use post payment reviews to identify and recover overpayments made to providers participating in their networks.
 In general, an overpayment occurs when services are incorrectly coded, not properly documented, not covered by the payer’s medical policy, not covered by the terms of the patient’s benefits policy, or are determined by the payer to not be medically necessary.
 Each payer has their own audit, refund, and appeal procedures.
 While some payers are more aggressive than others in their auditing procedures and tactics, all post payment audits create a financial risk to the health care provider.
-Fortunately, with the proper preparation and response, a provider’s financial exposure can be minimized.
+Fortunately, with the proper healthcare audit defense preparation and response, a provider’s financial exposure can be minimized.

 Understand Your Rights and Responsibilities

 If you are a participating provider with a commercial payer, you will have signed a participation agreement that describes your rights and responsibilities in medical record reviews and when the payer identifies overpayments.
 Most participating provider agreements give the payer the right to review records maintained by the provider (onsite or otherwise) for a number of purposes, including quality improvement, peer review activities, medical necessity reviews, and billing and claims payment.
-Any questions about your rights and responsibilities under the participating provider agreement should be directed to a health care attorney knowledgeable in payer-provider contract relations.
+Any questions about your rights and responsibilities under the participating provider agreement should be directed to a healthcare audit defense attorney knowledgeable in payer-provider contract relations.

 Responding to Medical Records Requests